NAMEhzj/IPF_GroundOne/README.md

 created by Eva Richter, Matti Richter
 May 2018

-Repository contains a more general and finished version of Interval IPF (see IPF_GroundZero by Eva Richter)
+This repository contains a more general and finished version of Interval IPF (see IPF_GroundZero by Eva Richter)

-this repository contains:
+contents:
   - an interval type and operations on it (in folder Interval)
   - the alrorithm IPF for any number of dimensions over an abstract type as instance of a typeclass (in IPFCore)